 "So many weeds!
-It's just too much!" exclaimed my friend as I was helping her move some plants.
-I looked over to see her exasperatedly pointing at a patch of lawn that was no longer grass but a mix of other plants with varying shades of green.
-As I am wont to do, I examined the weedy patch and noticed $some \, familiar \, plants \, - \, dollar weed \, (Hy$ drocotyle spp.) mixed in with some green kyllinga sedge (Kyllinga brevifolia).
+It's just too much!", exclaims my friend as I'm helping her move some plants.
+I look over to see her exasperatedly pointing at a patch of lawn that is no longer grass but a mix of other plants with varying shades of green.
+As I am wont to do, I examined the weedy patch and noticed some familiar plants, dollarweed (Hydrocotyle spp.) mixed in with some green kyllinga sedge (Kyllinga brevifolia).
 Right away I knew this wasn't a weed problem but a soggy, wet soil problem.
 The clues were in the weeds.